scalable-ml-systems/mlops-platform-gpu-inference/README.md

-## 🚀 Enterprise-Scale : Deployed Models on Triton Inference Ecosystem
+## 🚀 Enterprise-Scale : End-to-End Triton Inference Ecosystem

 If it isn’t observable, automated, and scalable, it isn’t production-ready.
 Most AI projects fail at the "last mile" because the infrastructure is an afterthought.
 This project is a full-stack implementation of a high-concurrency inference ecosystem, modeled after the architectures used by Netflix and Airbnb to serve models at scale.